LordMax2/klevebrand-all-drone-controller/README.md

-# Klevebrand all drone controller
+# Klevebrand All-Drone Controller

-An open-source C++ drone controller for all types of drones, designed with a the vision: **it doesnt need to be harder than it needs to be**.
-Optimized for AVR microcontrollers like the ATmega2560, this project provides a lightweight yet powerful foundation for any drone.
+Open-source C++ drone controller library for **all kinds of drones** — that is controlled via a gyroscope/IMU.
+Built around one simple idea: **it doesn't need to be harder than it needs to be**.

-Its standout feature is a **self-calibrating PID system** using Black Box optimization, which makes the integration process with the quadcopter much easier!
+Fully cross-platform: runs on basically any microcontroller and also natively on Windows for simulation & testing.

+The project gives you a lightweight but powerful foundation for any drone.
+Its biggest strength is the **self-calibrating PID system** powered by black-box optimization — it makes integrating stable control (whether altitude, attitude, depth, rate loops… or pretty much any other PID use-case) dramatically easier.

 ## Features

-*  **High-performance C++ code:** Written in clean, simple, easy to understand, modern C++.
+- **High-performance C++ code** — clean, simple, easy to read, modern C++
-*  **Optimized for AVR Microcontrollers:** Specifically designed for the ATmega2560, but works with any AVR controller with sufficient RAM.
-*  **Precise Motion Tracking:** Integrates the high-quality **BNO085** 9-DOF IMU (gyroscope, accelerometer and magnetometer).
+- **Cross-platform** — works on microcontrollers of all kinds + native Windows support for simulation and testing
+- **Abstract sensor layer** — the core library focuses purely on the drone control logic and PID math.
+We include a ready-to-use implementation for the **BNO085** gyroscope, but swapping in any other sensor is intentionally kept very simple.
-*  **Self-Calibrating PID Stabilization:** **Black Box optimization** with **Simulated Annealing** that automatically tune PID values, eliminating the need for manual calibration for different drones/motors/batteries.
-And as a special caveat, it gets better the more you fly.
+- **Self-Calibrating PID Stabilization** — uses **black-box optimization** + **Simulated Annealing** to automatically tune PID gains
-*  **Radio Support:** Compatible with standard PWM receivers and 4G/LTE modems for long-range control.
+  → no more manual tweaking for different frames, motors, batteries or propellers
+  → and the longer you fly, the better it gets

-## Artificial inteligence for the PID calibration
+## Artificial Intelligence for PID Calibration

-Tuning the PID controller for a drone to get a stable and reliable flight is a pretty time consuming, difficult and challenging task.
-This project offers a solution that automates the process, making it far simpler and more efficient and better.
+Tuning a drone’s PID controller to achieve stable, reliable flight is time-consuming, difficult, and often frustrating.

+This project removes most of that pain.

-Using a Simulated Annealing algorithm, the drone controller can autonomously run tests and intelligently adjust its PID parameters.
-This "Black Box" tuning method finds a near-optimal PID configuration with minimal manual input, ensuring a stable and responsive flight.
+Using a **Simulated Annealing** algorithm, the controller autonomously performs small test movements and intelligently adjusts its own PID parameters.
+This black-box approach discovers a near-optimal tuning with almost no manual work — giving you stable and crisp response much faster.

-Furthermore, this optimization runs continuously during flight, adapting to environmental changes like wind, rain, or motor defects.
-It constantly seeks the ideal configuration to keep the drone stable and maneuverable in real time.

-And the real caveat, is that it adapts to the most stable configuration, based on your flight style.
+The optimization keeps running **in the background during normal flight**, therefore it quietly adapts to changing conditions — wind, rain, temperature, aging motors, different battery voltage, propeller wear — whatever.
+Which then technically, over time, converges toward the tuning that feels **best for your personal flying style**.

 ## License

-This project is licensed under the MIT `LICENSE`.
+MIT License — see the `LICENSE` file.